Causes of Electric Circuit Buzz Crackle or Sizzle

-What is causing a buzz and crackle sound in the electric box?
-How to Locate the Cause of Electrical Circuit Buzz or Crackle, The Most Common Problems that Cause Electrical Circuit Buzz or Crackle and What Should Be Done.
+How to find out what is causing a buzz and crackle sound in the electric box.
+How to Locate the Cause of Electrical Circuit Buzz or Crackle, The Most Common Problems that Cause Electrical Circuit Buzz or Crackle and What Should Be Done.© By: Dave Rongey

 Circuit Buzz or Crackle May Indicate a Serious Problem

-Electrical Question#1: What is causing a buzz and crackle sound in the electric box?
+Electrical Question#1: What is causing a buzz and crackle sound in the electric breaker box?

-- If there is a loose connection somewhere in the electrical circuit will this cause the fuse box to buzz and crackle and cause problems with selected plugs?
+- If there is a loose connection somewhere in the electrical circuit will this cause the fuse box to buzz, crackle and sizzle, and cause problems with selected plugs?

 - Yesterday there were two plugs not working and now they are working.

 - Even without using these devices the noise from the fuse box is still there.